 Since 2000, Dr. Grünke has published more than 200 scholarly articles and books.
 During the same time, he has presented over 200 papers and posters at professional conferences.
 He is the editor of:

 - the International Journal of Research in Learning Disabilities.

 In addition, he serves on several editorial boards (including the British Journal of Learning Disabilities, the Journal of ReAttach Therapy and Developmental Disabilities and Psicothema).

 Dr. Grünke is the publication chair of the International Academy for Research in Learning Disabilities (IARLD), the immediate past president of Learning Disabilities Worldwide (LDW), the chair of the professional advisory board of the same organization, and a founder member of the German Center for Empirical Inclusion Research (ZEIF).
 He has served as a consultant for the German Federal Department of Education and Research (BMBF), the Swiss National Science Foundation (SNF), and other renowned institutions.
 Dr. Grünke has conducted a number of research projects sponsored by different privately operated and governmental funds (including one with a funding volume of more than €1.000.000).

-In 2010, he received the badge of honour from the University of Beni Suef in Egypt for his merits in special education and for supporting scientific relations between Egypt and Germany.
+In 2010, he received the badge of honor from the University of Beni Suef in Egypt for his merits in special education and for supporting scientific relations between Egypt and Germany.